The Junction (Vancouver)

 The Junction Public House, also known as The Junction Pub and most often abridged as The Junction, is a gay bar and nightclub in Davie Village, Vancouver, British Columbia.
 The club was formerly known as Pulse.

 Description

 The Junction is a gay bar and nightclub located at 1138 Davie Street in Vancouver's Davie Village.
-According to the Canadian LGBT-focused online magazine Daily Xtra, the club welcomes straight people.
+According to the Canadian LGBTQ-focused online magazine Daily Xtra, the club welcomes straight people.
 Its website says, "Expect to get down with those that are straight — not narrow."
 Vince Marino co-owns The Junction and Pumpjack Pub, another gay bar.

 Reception

 In 2014, Out Traveler's Jase Peeples wrote, "Whether you’re watching a hilarious drag show, enjoying a sexy striptease, or just spending a low-key afternoon on the front patio as you enjoy daily drink specials and a few tasty appetizers from the kitchen, the Junction is a must-hit stop for any trip over the Canadian rainbow."
 The Junction topped Queerty's list of "7 Great Canadian Gay Watering Holes to Add to Your Bucket List".